phetsims/a11y-research/how-to-make-a-sim-accessible.md

 Assitive technology accesses an Accessibility Tree (need link to a good article) in order to get accessibility information that it can pass along to users of the assitive technology.
 For web pages and web applications the Document Object Model (DOM) is what provides the Accessibility Tree with the information that users need.
-## Understanding the pDOM
+## Understanding the PDOM
 The traditional renderings of PhET sims (svg, canvas, webgl) hold very little semantic data as to what is inside the rendered graphic.
 They are a single, graphical element in the html.
-The pDOM ( parallel DOM (document object model)) pulls semantic data from the `Scenery` scene graph and adds it to an separate html structure that is accessible to assistive technologies.
-When we say pDOM, think an html manifestation of the graphical `Node` content in the phetsim.
+The PDOM ( parallel DOM (document object model)) pulls semantic data from the `Scenery` scene graph and adds it to an separate html structure that is accessible to assistive technologies.
+When we say PDOM, think an html manifestation of the graphical `Node` content in the phetsim.

 This html acts as just another modality to the phet model.
-You can interact with it to control the simulation, and you can get information out of it, as the pDOM is updated in real time in response to changes in the model.
+You can interact with it to control the simulation, and you can get information out of it, as the PDOM is updated in real time in response to changes in the model.

 ## Overall Code structure
 Note: a11y is a synonym for accessibility.